Sandra Bell29 Jul 2024

 These deals between national and local government grant additional powers and resources to directly elected mayors and combined authorities, covering city regions, multiple local authority areas or in some cases a county council.
 It’s a complex picture, but this article provides an explanation of the different types of deal being rolled out (see Annex 1 below for more details).

-As we approach a general election, it's clear that the next government is going to be responsible for whether we meet our 2030 climate target to cut emissions by at least 68%.
+The current government is going to be responsible for whether we meet our 2030 climate target to cut emissions by at least 68%.
 But we won’t do that without action from local government as well.
 Mayoral combined authorities (MCAs) and counties with devolution deals are increasingly important, especially as deeper devolution deals increase resources at this level.
 From housing to transport, all devolution deals already include powers and funding that could be used positively to help tackle climate change, restore nature and address environmental inequalities.
 But although there are great opportunities to do this, progress has been patchy, and even in well-established city regions action isn't on track to meet climate targets.

 Mayors should be fully deploying the powers and resourcing already available to them to tackle the climate and nature crises.
 We've found some examples of specific impactful actions, but all too often climate is a sideline that’s not embedded in a mayor's strategic approach.
 Even existing powers like bus franchising aren't always taken up.

 Mayors can and should do more, but a lack of statutory duty, or even a clear steer in national climate plans, is hindering progress.
 Mayors and their combined authorities are also hampered by the same patchy, competitive funding and unhelpful national policy framework that’s stalling action across local government.
 This article looks at what devolved authorities are achieving, why action still isn't at the scale and pace required, and whether the current approach really adds up to genuine devolution at all.
+We set out recommendations for how the new government can change this.

 Further devolution must embed climate, nature and justice outcomes

-All the major parties are making promises for further devolution of powers to local government.
-But will the next government provide the powers and resourcing needed at the devolved level to tackle the climate and nature crises?
 With much of the devolved funding still subject to competitive bidding, national government intervention in the detail of how its spent, and a lack of ability to raise funds locally, are devolved English authorities still too poorly resourced to bring about the scale of change needed?

 I know devolution is a way to try to resolve some of the problems of inequality, but it cannot be that you erode the finances of a local authority and then you expect the mayor to patch it up.
 It has to be a 360 approach from the Government.